Information about programs and information holdings (Info Source)

 Real Property Services

-Real Property Services involve activities undertaken to ensure that real property is managed in a sustainable and financially responsible manner, throughout its life cycle, to support the cost-effective and efficient delivery of government programs.
+Real Property Services involve activities undertaken to ensure real property is managed in a sustainable and financially responsible manner, throughout its life cycle, to support the cost-effective and efficient delivery of government programs.

 Travel and Other Administrative Services

 Travel and Other Administrative Services include Government of Canada travel services, as well as those other internal services that do not smoothly fit with any of the internal services categories.

 - Administrative Services Class of Record

 - Boards, Committees and Council Class of Record

 - Proactive Disclosure Class of Record